surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 # The Tuned Delays

 Surge XT for Rack now has two special delay modules which are parameterized for physical modeling applications.
-They are delays mostly in a DSP sense.
-Functionally we might be more inclined to call them experimental VCOs (though they can also serve as FX).
+They are delays in a DSP sense, but functionally you might as well call them experimental VCOs (though they can also serve as FX).

 At the heart of both Tuned Delay modules is a very short delay, which has its length controlled by a V/Oct input such that the delay time is always one cycle at the intended frequency.
 I.e. if the V/Oct input indicates a frequency of 1000 Hz the delay time will be one millisecond, if it indicates 100 Hz the time will be ten milliseconds etc.

 If you add feedback to such a tuned delay, and send it a short burst of sound, it creates a sound somewhat like a plucked string, with the amount of feedback controlling how long the sound takes to decay.
 This is Karplus-Strong synthesis.
+But you could also patch a vco to the input and use them

 ## Tuned Delay